wikimedia/mediawiki-extensions-ParserMigration/README.md

 * `$wgParserMigrationEnableParsoidArticlePages` if set to true will use Parsoid for all pages in the main article namespace, but not for other pages.
+* `$wgParserMigrationEnableParsoidMobileFrontend` if set to true will use Parsoid on mobile domains, for pages in the namespaces enabled by the other two options.

 The first time the user views a page rendered with the new Parsoid parser, either because they have opted-in to use it always or because